 Where the whole of the old participator’s interest is transferred the completion of form PRT80 should not pose any problems.
 The relatively unusual situation of an old participator transferring part of an interest to the new participator is covered in the Annex to OT19200.

+Top of page

 Change of RP

 Following a change of operator it is normal for the Board to appoint the new operator as RP.
 The new RP will need to confirm that deferral is to continue and that the standardised deferral spreadsheet will continue to be submitted.
 If the new RP does not wish to continue to defer, returns must be made by all participators for the period during which the new RP was appointed and for all subsequent periods.

+Top of page

 Cessation of production

 If any participator claims a UFL in respect of a field for which formal returns have not been made, returns necessary to determine the amount of the loss will be required.
 This is covered at (ii) “Significant Changes in Circumstances” above and only applies to periods on or after such time that the likelihood of UFLs first arises.
 However, retrospective submission might be required for any returns, including any RP returns that have been deferred under the old regime (see OT19200).